imzqqq/chat/server/chat/python/api-spec/proposals/1779-open-governance.md

  * Coordinating reference implementations.

- * Ensuring the code of conduct for +matrix:chat.dingshunyu.top community rooms is maintained and applied.
+ * Ensuring the code of conduct for +matrix:chat.imzqqq.top community rooms is maintained and applied.

 If members are absent (uncontactable) for more than 8 weeks without prior